 The red imported fire ant, is thought to have been introduced into the U.S. through either Mobile, Alabama or Pensacola, Florida, from Brazil sometime between 1933 and 1945.
 The red impored fire ant together with Solenopsis richteri, the black imported fire ant, which was introduced sometime near 1918, have wreaked havoc on the economy of the South.
 As if these two species were not bad enough, they both can mate with one another producing a hybrid, which is as bad or worse than either the black or red fire ant.
 Two native fire ants, S. geminata and S. xyloni, have not been collected in either MS or AL in many years and it is thought that the two imported fire ants and their hybrid have out-competed them for resources and effectively driven them out from this area.

 The native range of S. invicta is Brazil.
-In the United States, it has been reported from AL, AR, CA, FL, GA, LA, MS, NM, NC, OK, SC, TN, and TX.
+In the United States, it has been reported from AL, AR, CA, FL, GA, LA, MS, NM, NC, OK, SC, TN, TX, and VA.
 Solenopsis invicta is found in the southern halves of both AL and MS and also found in the western portion of MS following the Mississippi River northward, whereas S. richteri tends to be found in the northeastern part of MS and northwestern portions of AL, with the hybrid found in a band between the two populations.
 This is not a static situation and S. invicta appears to be on a continuous path northward, bounded only by temperature restraints (which it appears to be overcoming).
 As S. invicta moves northward, so also do the populations of S. richteri and their hybrid.

 Global Invasive Species Database.
 2009.
 Solenopsis invicta.
 Available online at: http://www.invasivespecies.net/database/species/distribution.asp?si=77&fr=1&sts=&lang=EN Accessed 25 February 2009.